The Great Divorce: Unpacking Geb and Nut Mythology of Earth and Sky

 Print

-The Need for Space
+Geb and Nut Mythology: The Need for Space

 The universe needed structure.
 Chaos was the starting point.
 But life requires space to flourish.
 A difficult event created this space.
 It was the separation of Earth and Sky.
-This story is the heart of Geb and Nut mythology.
+This story is the heart of the Geb and Nut mythology.
 These two deities were eternally locked.
 Their forced divorce created the cosmos we know.
 It established the middle realm: the air.
 This key event defined the Heliopolitan model.
-Understanding Geb and Nut mythology explains the physical structure of the Egyptian universe.
+Understanding the Geb and Nut mythology explains the physical structure of the Egyptian universe.

-The Primal Embrace
+Geb and Nut Mythology: The Primal Embrace

 God Geb - Gods and goddesses of ancient Egypt